-It was logistically tricky with two seven hour flights and a four hour stop over each way.
+It was logistically tricky with two seven-hour flights and a four-hour stopover each way.
 We pondered it for weeks.
-One moment we were we going, the next moment we were staying.
+One moment we were going, the next moment we were staying.

 Days and months passed, our little man arrived and suddenly our holiday was only weeks away.
-The reality of those seven hour flights dawned on us and we realised that we were going to need to start getting super organised for our holiday.
+The reality of those seven-hour flights dawned on us and we realised that we were going to need to start getting super organised for our holiday.

 So I started to look for smart and clever solutions for little ones that we could take instead which was how we discovered SkyBaby, a clever little travel mattress for flying with babies.

 I was curious to see the SkyBaby in action and was excited to put it through its paces on four long flights to Mauritius and back with the little man.
 Travelling with little ones is no mean feat.
-In the past the husband and I would travel with one suitcase for each of us.
+In the past, Chris and I would travel with one suitcase for each of us.

 But what was great was that the SkyBaby didn’t add to our bulk as it came rolled up in a neat little bag of its own with a handy little clip that allowed us to attach it to the pushchair, our hand luggage bag and even the baby carrier which was particularly handy during flight transfers.

 I was surprised at how quick and easy it was to set up, how simple it was to use and how well made it felt.
 The mattress is beautifully padded and very well designed, and the two wings on either side of it wrap across your baby and are held together with a little toggle which helps babies to feel secure.

-There are baby bassinets on board most flights of course, but what I didn’t realise until we were onboard our first flight was that they are not guaranteed and whenever there is turbulence you have to remove your baby from them and place them on your lap regardless of how old they are, what time of day it is and whether they are asleep or awake.
+There are baby bassinets onboard most flights of course, but what I didn’t realise until we were on board our first flight was that they are not guaranteed and whenever there is turbulence you have to remove your baby from them and place them on your lap regardless of how old they are, what time of day it is and whether they are asleep or awake.
 So it helps to have something like the SkyBaby to provide that extra bit of support and comfort for little ones.

-What was great however, was that when there wasnt turbulence we could put the little guy and his SkyBaby in the bassinet which acted as a nice little mattress for him, and created a barrier between him and the bassinets which for OCD Mums like me was perfect.
+What was great, however, was that when there wasn’t turbulence we could put the little guy and his SkyBaby in the bassinet which acted as a nice little mattress for him, and created a barrier between him and the bassinets which for OCD Mums like me was perfect.

-What other ways can you use SkyBaby?
+Other ways can you use SkyBaby

-Between flights it wrapped away just as quickly and easily as it was to take out and I found so many more uses for it too beyond the plane.
-At the airport it made a great little travel bed and on the beach we found it was the perfect little mattress to lie the little guy on in a sun lounger in the shade.
+Between flights, it wrapped away just as quickly and easily as it was to take out and I found so many more uses for it too beyond the plane.
+At the airport, it made a great little travel bed and on the beach, we found it was the perfect little mattress to lie the little guy on in a sun lounger in the shade.

 The SkyBaby is one of those products you don’t realise you need until you’ve used it and discovered how essential it is to travelling with a baby.
-It has become one of my 14 must have travel items and I would absolutely recommend it to anyone travelling with a baby.
+It has become one of my 14 must-have travel items and I would absolutely recommend it to anyone travelling with a baby.

 Disclosure: we were sent the Sky Baby in exchange for an honest and fair review.
 All thoughts and opinions are our own.